turhany/Filtery/README.md

 #### Features:
 - MVC Service Collection registeration support
 - Custom filter "Key" and "Property" mapping for search and order
+- Can manage string query CaseSensitive operation (Can set globaly or per FilterItem)
 - Also support paging

 #### Supported Filter Operations: